 Most importantly write it down, so that both parties have a point of reference to go back to if there is a disagreement..

-When the job is finished ask the contractor to show you what has been done to your home.
+Ask the contractor to show you what has been done.

 To have your home leveled by our experienced crew call 863 808-2200